 Assistantship levels have been increased to be more competitive.
-Departmental funds for graduate student travel to professional meetings is more limited than in previous years, necessitating the development of a competitive internal process for graduate students to obtain travel support.
+Departmental funds for graduate student travel to professional meetings are adequate at this time.

 7. Develop a strategic hiring plan for future hires that includes program focus and emerging research priorities (e.g. policy).